 A few years ago, when I was regularly working from home, a friend asked how I could work from a home office and not get distracted.
 He said that he always ended up watching TV, browsing the internet and so on.
 For me, that never entered my head and, as it happens, I found that I was much less distracted than in an office environment.

 Now that we are publishing this blog, the weather has improved.
 Yet, summer will be here in not too many months.
 Then, those lovely warm days will try to seduce us.
-Football fans will also perhaps be keeping an eye on World Cup match dates and times!
+Football fans will also perhaps be keeping an eye on summer !

 As I suggested earlier, I’m not trying to be an old misery, despite what my wife says.
 We should stop to enjoy the nice things.
 I’m an advocate of that.
 There’s an old adage about a tombstone and the saying that no-one wants a message on their gravestone that says ‘I wish I’d spent more time at work’.
 I agree with that.
 However, it’s by focusing on what provides the impetus to allow us to experience the nice things and the time off that should power your behaviour on frosty days like these.